atorstling/intellij-annotations-instrumenter-maven-plugin/README.md

 Usage
 ==============================================
+This build of the instrumenter is available in the central repo.
 Just update your pom.xml with following:
 ```xml
     <build>
         <plugins>